croxton/hda-starter-kit/README.md

 ## Front-end development

 Our aim is to keep markup and logic (styling / scripting) together in one file, wherever possible, and this starter kit gives you some great tools to start with simply by editing html.
-Realistically however, this isn't always possible or desirable as the complexity of an application increases: sometimes we need units of behaviour or style to be separated as individual components that map to elements in the markup.
+Realistically however, this isn’t always possible or desirable as the complexity of an application increases: sometimes we need units of behaviour or style to be separated as individual components that map to elements in the markup.
 Ideally, these components should be as self-contained and expressive as possible, so they remain readable and composable.

 This kit gives you the flexibility to find a pragmatic balance between Locality of Behaviour (LoB) and Separation of Concerns (SoC) that suits your project and preferences.

 ## Styling
-You may need to create bespoke styles for UI states that can't easily be expressed with Tailwind CSS classes.
+You may need to create bespoke styles for UI states that can’t easily be expressed with Tailwind CSS classes.
 This kit allows you to organise these in a [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/)-inspired folder hierarchy, and use [SASS](https://sass-lang.com/) as much or as little as you wish.

 * **Settings** – global variables, config switches etc.
 * **Functions** – globally used functions.